2022 Call for Peer Reviewers

 EDUCATION INNOVATION AND RESEARCH CALL FOR PEER REVIEWERS

-The U.S. Department of Education (ED) has received FY 2021 funding for the Education Innovation and Research (EIR) program.
+The U.S. Department of Education (ED) has received Fiscal Year 2022 funding for the Education Innovation and Research (EIR) program.
 EIR grants support: 1) innovative pre-kindergarten through 12 education projects that have the potential to increase student achievement, particularly among high-need students; and 2) the expansion (or scaling) of education practices that have evidence of effectiveness.
-We are seeking individuals who can participate in competition review panels to inform the selection grant award winners, analyze and score applications, and provide constructive feedback to applicants.
+For the application review this summer/fall, we are seeking both evaluation reviewers and content reviewers.

-- Individuals with scheduling flexibilities who can commit to completing tasks in a timely manner
+- Individuals with scheduling flexibilities who can commit to completing tasks in a timely manner; and

 Reviewer Application and Selection Process